tdignan87/QuizMania/README.md

 ### Known Bugs

-* The API is not loading with 30 questions.
-I took the API key directly from the OpenTrivia and indeed its not working.
-I have limited the questions to 15 to prevent this error.
+* The API is not randomly not loading values, I tested with the hardcoded URL and its not working across different categories, questions and difficulty.
+I have added a catch statement to catch any errors.

 ## Deployment: